Engystomops petersi: Habitat and distribution speciation

-Genetic Population Structure
+Genetic population structure

 Sexual selection has been thought to play a role in evolutionary speciation of Engystomops.
 Female E. petersi discriminate against certain mating calls from foreign populations and will recognize calls from specific locations.
 Such behavioral isolation of the species likely led to speciation.
 The genetic variation between different Engystomops species is also characterized by variations within karyotypes with different banding patterns as well as clade divergence.

-Feeding Behavior
+Feeding behavior

 E. petersi diet consists exclusively of termites.
 This is in contrast to Engystompos pustulosus, which has a larger diet breadth compared to the specialized diet of the E. petersi.
 This species has been observed to feed in groups in some circumstances.
 In a herpetological study in Bolivia, E. petersi were observed feeding on termites in a semicircular formation.
 This is one of the few examples of group feeding seen in herpetofauna in the region, which tend to feed on leaf litters on the rainforest floor.